Last Updated: July 24, 2021

 Ease of Use

-When opened you will automatically be taken to the ‘malware protection’ screen which allows you to alter your real-time protection settings or run the standard smart scan.
-The deeper scan option and custom scan option is on the next tab down.
+When you launch TotalAV, it will automatically take you to the ‘malware protection’ screen.
+It allows you to alter your real-time protection settings or run the standard smart scan.
+The deeper scan option and custom scan option are on the next tab down.